Sokiwi/ToponymPaper/README.md

 # ToponymPaper
-Code for the paper "Mapping place names: introducing the toponym R package".
+Code for the paper "Mapping place names".
 Contains all lines of code in the paper as well as additional code replicating figures and other results.
 The organization closely follows the outline of the paper.
 The R package toponym described in the paper is at [Lennart05/toponym](https://github.com/Lennart05/toponym).